Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You attempt to curse a creature you can see within range, turning the phlegmatic and bilious humors of its own body against it.
-The target must succeed on a CHAa Save or be Cursed until the spell ends.
+The target must succeed on a CHA  Save or be Cursed until the spell ends.
 While Cursed in this way, a creature is [Poisoned](conditions.md#poisoned), takes 4d10 Necrotic damage at the start of each of its turns, and repeats this Save at the end of each of its turns, ending the effect on a success.
 A creature you cannot see makes the Save to end this effect with advantage.
 - **Classes**: Bard, Sorcerer